-The purpose of this initiative is to support SF State programs/center in their capacity building (e.g., planning, organizational development) leading to the implementation of a service-related project with goal of increasing civic-minded individuals, or a specific civic engagement project, and/or related civic learning effort.
+To support programs/centers in their capacity building (e.g., planning, organizational development) leading to the implementation of a service-related project with goal of increasing civic-minded individuals, or a specific civic engagement project, and/or related civic learning effort.

 Note: Please contact ICCE before proposal submission to ensure that funds can be transferred to the applying program/center, and/or department/college.